Overview: Void Linux

 Small is Fast

 Void and Arch have roughly the same idling RAM and CPU usage, but Void is just a tad faster.
-It doesn't come with automatic logging, has fewer binaries installed from the outset.
+It doesn't come with automatic system logging, has fewer binaries installed from the outset.

 When running a Void Linux server on a Raspberry pi, the start-up RAM was 35MB.